Calling all dieters!

 You can also swap out those sweets for healthier carbs.

-Instead of ice cream or candy as a dessert in the evening, choose yogurt or. a fruit such as an orange.
+Instead of ice cream or candy as a dessert in the evening, choose yogurt or. fruit such as an orange.

 3. Don’t Drink Calories